anshumandwivediusa/java-notes/02. java_basics_and_oops/README.md

 [accessModifier] [specifiers] type fieldName [= initialValue];
 ```

+The order is mandatory overall, but access modifiers and specifiers can be rearranged among themselves.
+The type must always come before the variable name.

 ## 7. Main Method
 | Keyword | Purpose | Question | Answer |
 | --- | --- | --- | --- |